Two-Player Tower of Hanoi: Introduction/overview

 \section{Introduction/overview}

-Tower of Hanoi is a classical puzzle, a one-player game \cite{DH09, DH}.
+Tower of Hanoi (TH) is a classical puzzle invented by E. Lucas in 1883 (see e.g. \cite{Hi2, Sing} for mathematical, recreational, and historical surveys on this popular game); it is traditionally a `one player game' \cite{DH, DH09}.
 Here we let two players, \one\ (first player) and \two\ (second player), alternate turns and play a game on three or more pegs with various numbers of disks.
-We will begin by analyzing games under the following \emph{impartial} rules \cite{ANW, BCG04, Con}.
+We will begin by analyzing games under the following \emph{impartial} rules (the move options do not depend on who is to move) \cite{ANW, BCG, C}.

-Let $n\ge 1$ and $l\ge 3$ be positive integers.
-Two players alternate in transferring precisely one out of $n$ disks (of different sizes) on $l$ pegs.
-The starting position is as usual for the Tower of Hanoi; \emph{the Tower} (i.e., all the disks) are placed on the starting peg in decreasing size, and at each stage of the game, a larger disk cannot be placed on top of a smaller.
-The current player cannot move the disk that the previous player just moved.
-The game ends when the tower has been transferred to some predetermined final peg.
-It is not allowed to transfer the tower to a non-final peg.
-We detail five ending conditions in Section~\ref{S2}.
+Let $n\ge 1$ and $k\ge 3$ be positive integers.
+Two players alternate in transferring precisely one out of $n$ disks (of different sizes) on $k$ pegs, Peg $1,\ldots ,$ Peg $k$.
+The \emph{starting position} is as usual for the Tower of Hanoi; \emph{the tower} (i.e., all the disks in decreasing size) is placed on the \emph{starting peg} (Peg 1), and at each stage of the game, a larger disk cannot be placed on top of a smaller.
+In addition, the current player cannot move the disk that the previous player just moved (in Section~\ref{sec:disc} we discuss some variations to this rule).
+The game ends when the tower has been transferred to some predetermined \emph{final peg}, and some predetermined condition determines `who wins'.
+It is not allowed to transfer the tower to a non-final peg\footnote{Such positions could instead be declared drawn and we discuss some variation in Section~\ref{sec:disc}.}.
+We detail five ending conditions in Section~\ref{S:2}.
+A \emph{position} is any configuration of the $n$ disks on the $k$ pegs such that no larger disk is on top of a smaller disk, and in case of a non-starting position, a note on which disk was just moved.